Viburnum, Rusty Blackhaw

 CULTURE: Rusty blackhaw viburnum is an easy to grow ornamental tree that should be used much more.
 Responds well to fertilizer and irrigation but is quite drought tolerant.

 PROBLEMS: Very few pest infestations.
 This is practically a maintenance-free tree.
+Not easy to find in the nursery trad at this point.

 PROPAGATION: Easily grown by seed or by semi-hardwood cuttings taken in the summer or early fall.